Crist-deguzman/security-projects/README.md

 ### Description

-Conducted a comprehensive security assessment of a home network to identify potential vulnerabilities and implemented hardening measures to improve its security posture.
+Conducted a comprehensive security assessment on my home network to identify potential vulnerabilities and implemented hardening measures to improve its security posture.
 This project demonstrates my ability to analyze network security, identify risks, and apply practical security configurations.

 ### Tools Used